hackingbits/hackingbits.github.io/_posts/blog/2015-10-31-cv-in-assembly-why-not.md

 date: 2015-10-31T19:07:45-03:00
 ---

-I've been thinking about the IT recruitment process nowadays and I've realized that's something really wrong with it.
-Then, following my friend [Paulo Benatto](http://patito.github.io/)'s advice, I decided to express my feelings writing my CV in assembly language.
-You ask me why?
-Well, I ask you why don't to do it?
+I've been thinking about the IT recruitment process nowadays and I realized that there's something really wrong with it.
+Then, following the advice of my friend [Paulo Benatto](http://patito.github.io/), I decided to express my feelings writing my CV in assembly language.
+You may ask me: Why would you do that?
+Then I would reply to you with: Why not?

 So check
 [it](https://github.com/geyslan/cv/blob/master/geyslan_bem_en.asm) out